Exclusion/suspension from school – A Guide for Parents

 - permanent exclusion – used only in the most serious cases in response to a serious breach or persistent breaches of the school’s behaviour policy; and where allowing the child to remain in school would seriously harm the education or welfare of the child or others in the school (DfE guidance September 2022 – paragraph 11).

 If a child is excluded from school, they may not:

 - go onto the school premises at any time during the period of exclusion, including breaks and lunchtimes and after school;

 Governors must consider the re-instatement of an excluded pupil if:

-- It would result in a pupil missing an exam
+- It would result in a pupil missing a public exam.

 NB: this is also good practice for external exclusions